trucknet-io/react-native-web-uikit/README.md

 ## Getting started

+To start your new React Native project!

 1. `git clone` this repository
 2. `rm -rf .git`
 3. `git init`
 4. `git remote add origin`
 5. `git flow init`
-6. Edit package.json and app.json and all the files to change name, description and git repository
+6. Edit package.json to change name (upper-snake-case), description and git repository of the project
+7. Edit app.json to change name (UpperCamelCase) and display name (Human Readable) of the project
+8. Run `npx react-native eject` to build android and ios folders
+9. Git commit, add and push your new app 😎

 ## Libraries